aspose-total/Aspose.Total-Products/total/android-java/conversion/json-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Parse JSON Format to WORDML in Android Applications" h2="Parse JSON to WORDML within Android applications without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-You can parse JSON to WORDML in your Java applications in a two-step process.
+You can parse JSON to WORDML in your Android applications in two-step process.
 Firstly, by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) you can parse JSON to PDF.
-In the second step, you can convert PDF to WORDML by using Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/android-java/).
+In the second step, you can convert PDF to WORDML by using Word Processing API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
 Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}